 |National Dental Centre Singapore||$829 – $1,057||$821 – $1,269||$910||$860|

-Take note: The average fees above are for the period between 1 July 2018 – 30 June 2019.
-The fees include laboratory fees and GST.
-Should you wish to find out more, please check with the institutions directly.
+Take note: The average fees above are for the period between 1 July 2018 – 30 June 2019, which is the latest price information available on the Ministry of Health (MOH) website as of 16 September 2022.
+Should you wish to find out the most up to date information, please check with the institutions directly.

 Is orthodontics in Singapore covered by Medishield?

-From the prices above, it is clear that orthodontics in Singapore is not cheap.
+From the prices mentioned above, it is clear that the cost of braces in Singapore and other orthodontics are not cheap, and can quickly spiral if you have further complications or require follow up care.
 This can be made even more so should you have more than one child or person in your family who needs to receive treatment.

 - Routine dental – covers regular dental treatment like cleaning, x-rays, fillings, etc.

 - Major dental – covers more expensive treatments like orthodontics, bridgework, gingivitis treatment, etc.